Japan's Mazda aims to launch 13 electrified car models by 2025

 Mazda also said it would develop a scalable platform specifically for EVs and planned for several models between 2025 and 2030.

-The carmaker will carry out EV development independently, while using basic technologies jointly created by Mazda, Toyota and Denso Corp (6902.T), its senior managing executive officer, Ichiro Hirose, told reporters on Thursday.
+The carmaker will carry out EV development independently, while using basic technologies jointly created by Mazda, Toyota and Denso Corp, its senior managing executive officer, Ichiro Hirose, told reporters on Thursday.

 Separately, Mazda said it would introduce its driving-assistance co-pilot system on large-size chassis cars from next year.